 Acquired sideroblastic anemias are often part of a

 Deficient reticulocyte production, intramedullary death of RBCs, and bone marrow erythroid hyperplasia (and dysplasia) occur.
 Although hypochromic RBCs are produced, other RBCs may be large, producing normocytic or macrocytic indices; if so, variation in RBC size (dimorphism) usually produces a high RBC distribution width (RDW).

 The most common congenital sideroblastic anemia is an X-linked form caused by heterozygous germline mutations in the ALAS2, a gene involved in heme biosynthesis.
 Pyridoxine (B6) is an essential cofactor for this enzyme, thus patients may respond to pyridoxine supplementation.
 Numerous other X-linked, autosomal and mitochondrial forms have been identified with mutations in genes involved in heme synthesis.
 RBCs are usually microcytic and hypochromic, but this is not always the case.

 Sideroblastic anemia is suspected in patients with microcytic anemia or a high RDW anemia, particularly with increased serum iron, serum ferritin, and transferrin saturation (see Iron Deficiency Anemia).
 The peripheral smear shows RBC dimorphism.
 RBCs may appear stippled.
 Bone marrow examination is necessary and reveals erythroid hyperplasia.
-Iron staining reveals the pathognomonic iron-engorged paranuclear mitochondria in developing RBCs (ringed sideroblasts).
-Other features of myelodysplasia, such as chromosomal abnormalities, are frequently evident.
+Iron staining reveals the pathognomonic iron-engorged perinuclear mitochondria in developing RBCs (ringed sideroblasts).
+Other features of myelodysplasia, such as cytopenias and dysplasia, may be evident.
 Serum lead is measured if sideroblastic anemia has an unknown cause.

 pyrazinamideNo US brand name